jonit-dev/project-boilerplate-api/README.md

 ## Starting the containers

 - You must have a .env file in your **pb-api, pb-web and pb-mobile** folders to start this project.
-Please, reach me out on Slack or joaopaulofurtado@live.com for getting a proper copy of your .env file. **Without it, your project won't run properly.**
+Please, reach me out on Slack or joaopaulofurtado@live.com for getting a proper copy of your .envs files. **Without it, your project won't run properly.**

 1. Run: